paulczar/vagrant-fpm/README.md

 ## Creating Packages

-run `/vagrant/scripts/elasticsearch/create_rpm.sh` for example script to create elasticsearch rpm. run `/vagrant/scripts/redis/make_rpm.sh` for example script to create redis rpm
+run `/vagrant/scripts/redis/make_package.sh` for example script to create redis rpm

-rpms should be built in /vagrant/rpms/ for ease of access.
+rpms should be built in /vagrant/pkg/ for ease of access.